-- Pondersoa Canyon: Paved, level trail for 32ft (10m) to viewpoint and one handicapped parking spot.
+- Pondersoa Canyon: Paved, level trail for 32ft (10m) to the viewpoint and one handicapped parking spot.

-- Black Birch Canyon: Paved, inclined trail for 141ft (43m) to viewpoint.
-No accessible parking or cub-cutout to viewpoint.
+- Black Birch Canyon: Paved, inclined trail for 141ft (43m) to the viewpoint.
+No accessible parking or cub-cutout to the viewpoint.

-- Yovimpa Point: Paved trail about 790ft (239m) to viewing area.
+- Yovimpa Point: Paved trail about 790ft (239m) to the viewing area.
 Some slight inclines and no accessible picnic tables.
-From the other side of the parking lot you can access Rainbow Point.
-Handicapped parking available.
+From the other side of the parking lot, you can access Rainbow Point.
+Handicapped parking is available.

 - Rainbow Point: Paved trail, 139ft (42m) to overlook.
 Another paved but slightly slopping trail leads to another overlook 321ft (97m) long.
 Four unisex restrooms with grab-bars and vaulted toilets are available along with more than three handicapped parking spots.